Fed's Bullard: Decision not to taper 'enhanced' Fed's credibility

-NEW YORK, Sept 20 The Federal Reserve's surprise decision to maintain its monthly bond purchases improved rather than damaged the U.S. central bank's credibility, a top Fed official said on Friday.
+NEW YORK The Federal Reserve's surprise decision to maintain its monthly bond purchases improved rather than damaged the U.S. central bank's credibility, a top Fed official said on Friday.

 "I think it enhanced our credibility in the sense that it showed we really are paying attention to data and not on some automated program to cut QE to zero," St. Louis Fed President James Bullard told reporters following a speech in New York.